-6 key proposed changes for 2025
+6 key final changes for 2025

-Estimated MA and fee-for-service (FFS) effective growth rate of 2.44%.

-The growth rate is driven by indirect medical education (IME) and direct graduate medical education (DGME) costs' continued removal from historical and projected expenditures, along with 2024 and 2025 trends decreasing relative to CMS's estimates last year.
-The CMS-HCC risk model revision and risk score normalization updates are estimated to decrease average plan payments by 2.45%.
-When considered against the effective growth rate, this results in a 0.01% decrease in payments.
-Actual results will vary significantly by county and plan.
+The estimated MA and fee-for-service (FFS) effective growth rate is 2.33%.
+The growth rate is decreased by indirect medical education (IME) and direct graduate medical education (DGME) costs' continued removal from historical and projected expenditures.
+It is increased by normal trend adjustments for 2024 and 2025 that are decreasing relative to CMS's estimates last year.
+Noteworthy is that the removal of medical education costs will be phased in at 52% for 2025, instead of 67%, which will be transitioned to 2026 growth rates.

-CMS is proposing a new multiple linear regression methodology for predicting CMS-HCC normalization factors.
-This new methodology would replace the linear slope methodology that CMS has used since 2007.
 The key theme for the 2025 Star Ratings update is promoting a whole-person care model by leveraging a "Universal Foundation" to introduce future Star Ratings measures.
 This is to drive the patient-centricity and equity core component of this model as noted in the "Display Measures" and "Potential New Measure Concepts" sections.
 CMS is requesting stakeholder input on the proposed concepts to further engage in the rulemaking process.
 The rulemaking will formally introduce these concepts in Star Ratings program.